Pope Francis’ Conversation on Mercy

 Advice for Confessors

-As a confessor, the Pope says he has always “tried to find a crack, just a tiny opening, so that I can pry open that door and grant forgiveness and mercy.”
+As a confessor, the Pope says he always “tried to find a crack, just a tiny opening, so that I can pry open that door and grant forgiveness and mercy.”
 He later explains that God “waits for us to concede him only the smallest glimmer of space so he can enact his forgiveness and his charity within us.”
 Just going to confession, he says, shows “an initiation of repentance, even if it is not conscious.”
 And he adds that anyone who confesses “does well to feel shame for his sins: Shame is a grace we ask for; it is good, positive, because it makes us humble.”

 But he stresses that the confessional should not be analogous to a “dry cleaner.”
 To view sin as just a stain that needs cleaning away is “hypocrisy,” he says.
 “Sin is more than a stain.
 Sin is a wound; it needs to be treated, healed.”
 He also explains why priests should not treat the confessional like a torture chamber: Confessors, he says, should not be “excessively curious,” which he sees as “unhealthy.”

-Francis denies it’s unusual for him to so freely admit to being a sinner as Pope, and he gives an example from Pope Paul VI, who said: “I am nothing; I am wretched”; and John Paul I, who said he had been chosen because the Lord preferred certain things not be “engraved in bronze or marble, but in the dust,” so that if the writing remained, it could only be due to God.
+Francis denies it’s unusual to for him to so freely admit to being a sinner as Pope, and he gives an example from Pope Paul VI, who said: “I am nothing; I am wretched,” and John Paul I, who said he had been chosen because the Lord preferred certain things not be “engraved in bronze or marble, but in the dust,” so that if the writing remained, it could only be due to God.

 The Holy Father speaks of being “very attached” to prisoners, because of his own awareness of being a sinner, and he thinks he could so easily be in their shoes.
 He also recalls the “overabundant mercy” shown in the Parable of the Prodigal Son and how the elder son’s reaction is “human,” but the mercy of God “divine.”